 Helpers

-s into a new shallow copy of their merger. assign
+your Objects into a new shallow copy of their merger. assign only takes two

 arguments and will overwrite keys present in the second argument with values